Tony Labranche: Education

 Labranche graduated from Souhegan High School in early 2020.
-Labranche currently attends Nashua Community College and is majoring in political science.
+Labranche attended Nashua Community College and majored in political science.
+Labranche later transferred to Georgetown University where he graduated with a Bachelor of Arts in Sociology.

 Political career

 In April 2020 Labranche was selected to serve as an alternate delegate for Bernie Sanders at the 2020 Democratic National Convention.
+This position gave him a seat on the New Hampshire Democratic Party State Committee.

 While finishing his senior year of high school Labranche ran unsuccessfully for the Souhegan Cooperative School Board.
-Labranche then pursued a seat in the New Hampshire House of Representatives.
+Labranche then pursued a seat in the New Hampshire House of Representatives as a member of the Democratic Party.
 Labranche won that bid, and took office on December 3, 2020.
+Labranche served on the State-Federal Relations & Veterans Affairs Committee.

 In 2021 Labranche ran for Rules Committee of the New Hampshire Democratic Party.
 In the same year Labranche ran again for a seat on the Souhegan Cooperative School Board unsuccessfully.

 In 2022 Labranche announced that he would leave the Democratic Party and caucus as an Independent.
-He cited issues with New Hampshire Democratic Party Leadership, Joe Biden's COVID-19 response, and the two-party system as reasons for his departure.
+He cited issues with New Hampshire Democratic Party Chair Raymond Buckley, Joe Biden's COVID-19 response, and the two-party system as reasons for his departure.
+He caucused with fellow independent Ellen Read throughout the remainder of the term.

 On August 8, 2022, Labranche resigned from the New Hampshire House of Representatives.

+Labranche unsuccessfully ran for Speaker of the New Hampshire House of Representatives in 2022.

+On May 20, 2023, Labranche was elected to the Commission de la citoyenneté du Bloc Québécois at the Bloc Québécois party congress.